the-lonely-bit/taproot-based_discreet_log_contracts/README.md

 - **No wrapped tokens.** You send real BTC; you receive real FB (and vice versa).
 - **No custodian.** Funds are locked in on-chain Taproot contracts that only the rightful owner can spend.
-- **No trust.** Every rule — who can claim, when refunds unlock, how amounts are verified — is enforced by Bitcoin Script on both chains.
+- **Script-enforced rules.** Who can claim, when refunds unlock, and how paths behave are defined by Tapscript on each chain (the backend does not override on-chain semantics).
 - **No revealed secrets.** Unlike HTLC preimages, adaptor secrets never appear on-chain, preserving privacy.

 The backend serves as a **matchmaker and PSBT builder** — it pairs compatible orders, constructs the contracts, and pre-signs its part of the adaptor signatures.
 It never holds keys, never custodies funds, and can be replaced without affecting locked contracts.